jashment/jashment/README.md

 I've also had experience with many other languages such as HTML, CSS, JavaScript, ExpressJS, Mongoose etc. I love learning new things and trying out languages and frameworks.
 I have the most experience with React and Node right now seeing as that is what I build with at my job.

 I have a bachelor's degree in Web Design and Development (Emphasis in Web and App Development) and have built some interesting things.
-I absolutely love what I do and I will continue to have a passion for development!
+I absolutely love what I do and I will continue to have a passion for development forever!

 <!--